 Francis took up the cello aged 7, more recently becoming a first-study singer under the tutelage of Carys Lane, Richard Strivens, and Sam Howley amongst others.
 After schooling in Manchester, he completed a gap year working at The Manchester Grammar School, assisting in the musical direction of a run of The Producers and helping to run various school ensembles.
 He also sang with the Rodolfus Choir, engagements including a BBC Radio 3 Broadcast and a tour to the East coast of the US.

 Francis then read for a BA in Music at University College, Oxford, during which time he was a Choral Exhibitioner with the Choir of Merton College, Oxford, a member of Schola Cantorum of Oxford, organ scholar at St Barnabas Church, Jericho and was also active as a conductor with a range of student ensembles and choirs.
 He completed a year’s tenure with the Oxford University Wind Orchestra, and worked with the Oxford University Philharmonia, as well as several college chapel choirs, both as a conductor and organist.
 Francis was also in demand as a dep for many of Oxford’s finest choirs.
 As a soloist, engagements took him as far afield as Salisbury.

 Francis’s compositions have been performed by several choirs in Oxford, including those of University, St John’s, and Merton colleges.
-After graduating in July 2015, he spent 6 months as a choral scholar at St Davids Cathedral, before moving to Truro, where he is a Lay Vicar in the Cathedral Choir and accompanist of the chamber choir Laudate, has a growing music teaching practice as well as undertaking freelance engagements with ensembles including Cornwall Concert Orchestra.
+After graduating in July 2015, he spent 6 months as a choral scholar at St Davids Cathedral, before moving to Truro, where he is a Lay Vicar in the Cathedral Choir, and Music Coordinator at Truro School.
+He also has a growing music teaching practice.
 When not working, Francis likes to be out exploring and photographing the beautiful Cornish landscape.